erply/api-go-wrapper/README.md

 `[1, 10], [11, 10], [31, 10] etc.`

-Knowing the amount of items per request and the total number of items, we can calculate the `Cursors` collection and distribute the load among multiple fetchers.
+Knowing the amount of items per request, and the total number of items, we can calculate the `Cursors` collection and distribute the load among multiple fetchers.

 But why we create `chan []Cursor` rather than `chan Cursor`?
-We could create 10 cursors and make 10 parallel requests, but we would be more effecient to pack the load into bulk requests.
+We could create 10 cursors and make 10 parallel requests, but we would be more efficient to pack the load into bulk requests.
 In our case we can send 1 request with 10 subrequests and spare 9 API calls to speed up our execution.
 So the algorithm takes into account the max number of items per 1 API request (100) and the `MaxItemsPerRequest` parameter indicating the total limit of items which one bulk request might contain.
 So we understand how many bulk requests are needed to fetch the whole amount of items.

 Let's consider a following example: